Cpu720/ReactApp/videosdk-room-switch/README.md

 - Ensure the destination room exists/active before switching or starting relay.
 - Network and device permissions can cause brief hiccups in A/V continuity.

-### Files of Interest

-- `src/App.jsx`: UI and logic to create rooms, join, switch, and start/stop media relay.

-### Setuppppppppppppppppppppppppppppppppp

-  take to local system by cloning or download the repo to your local system. cd to videosdk-room-switch> then install package (npm install) create .env file and declare (VITE_VIDEOSDK_TOKEN='YOUR TOKEN')

-  npm run dev

-### How it works

-give room_A and room_B id and click on "use this rooms" btn  then click on "join" btn --> you defalt connect to room_A now you can able to switch (for smoth switch),leave and relay